-If you use Exchange Control Panel (ECP) to view the mobile daevice details or if you collect a synchronization log for the device, you get the following error message:
+If you use the Exchange admin center to view the mobile device details or if you collect a synchronization log for the device, you get the following error message:

 Unable to open server connection due to a security update.

-For steps that Office 365 admins can use to identify this issue in ECP, see the "More Information" section.
+For steps that Office 365 admins can use to identify this issue in the Exchange admin center, see the "More Information" section.